unicode-org/cldr/docs/ldml/tr35-keyboards.md

 #### Non-spacing marks on keytops

 For non-spacing marks, U+25CC `◌` is used as a base.
-It is an error to use a combining character without a base in the `display` attribute.
+It is an error to use a nonspacing character without a base in the `display` attribute.
 For example, `display="\u{0303}"` would produce an error.

 A key which outputs a combining tilde (U+0303) could be represented as either of the following: